intel/xpumanager/doc/Install_guide.md

 ```

 ## RPM install on RHEL and CentOS Stream
-After importing the repository and required kernel/run-time packages on [GPU Driver Installation Guides](https://dgpu-docs.intel.com/installation-guides/index.html), you may download the latest isntaller package from the Github release page and run dnf command below to install XPU Manager and the required dependencies.
+After importing the repository and required kernel/run-time packages on [GPU Driver Installation Guides](https://dgpu-docs.intel.com/installation-guides/index.html), you may download the latest installer package from the Github release page and run dnf command below to install XPU Manager and the required dependencies.
 ```
 sudo dnf install xpumanager.xxxxxxxx.xxxxxx.xxxxxxxx.rpm
 ```